Thursday, 24 December 2015

 The vehicle that we rode on

 To be absolutely honest, I thought the ride was a bit overrated.
-After a while I couldn't feel my fingers as we were pressing the trigger like crazy.
-It was fun but probably not worth queuing for.
-Worth getting the FASTPASS for this so that you don't have to wait in line.
+After a while, I couldn't feel my fingers as we were pressing the trigger like crazy.
+It was fun but probably not worth queuing (worth getting the FASTPASS for this)!

-After the ride, we ran quickly to the entrance to pick up the rest of our family.
-As there was going to be a show in the MEDITERRANEAN HARBOUR, we waited around while the sister went to get more FASTPASS for the whole family.
+After the ride, we ran quickly to the entrance to meet with the rest of the family.
+As there was going to be a show in the MEDITERRANEAN HARBOUR, we hung around while the sister went to get more FASTPASS for the whole family.

 Sister showing off her loot

-And just in time too because the A Perfect Christmas show has begun!
+And just in time too because the A Perfect Christmas show had begun!

 Mickey and friends dancing on the main stage